BCU 175: Brummies Who Inspire

 Pioneer surgeon, did the first successful surgery for an ectopic pregnancy

 Lawson Tait was a pioneer in pelvic and abdominal surgery, best-known for introducing surgery for ectopic pregnancy in 1883 - a procedure that has saved many lives since then.
 He pioneered other surgical techniques including the first removal of an organ for pain, first removal of infected tubes and first gallbladder surgery.
 He was an early campaigner against vivisection - the practice of using animals to practise surgical techniques.

 David Wheeler studied mathematics at the University of Cambridge where he then completed the world's first PhD in computer science in 1951.
 As a member of the team working on Cambridge’s Edsac (Electronic Delay Storage Automatic Computer), he was responsible for the system that provided instructions to the computer, which still form the basis of modern computer programming.
 He helped to develop computer science teaching at Cambridge from its inception in 1953, when the Diploma in Computer Science was launched as the world’s first taught course in computing.

 Emeritus Professor and famous criminologist.
 Founding Director of Centre for Applied Criminology at BCU

 David Wilson is Emeritus Professor of Criminology and the founding Director of the Centre for Applied Criminology at Birmingham City University.
-A former Prison Governor, his work concerns serious violent crime, especially murder and serial murder.
+His work concerns serious violent crime, especially murder and serial murder.
 He appears regularly in the print and broadcast media, including Channel 4's 'Interview with a Murderer', ITV1’s 'Bring Back Borstal' and on Channel 5’s 'David Wilson’s Psychopaths'.

 Investigated medical use of digitalis.
 Worked in Birmingham